alzahraaelsallakh/Infotainment-System-Yocto/README.md

 ## Configuring network settings (Wifi)

 1. Create new custom layer ``` $ bitbake-layers create-layer meta-customInfotainment ```
-2. Add the layer to BBLAYERS variable as previuos
+2. Add the layer to BBLAYERS variable as previous
-3. Create new folder for network configuration recipes, **recipes-network** will hold overlaying network files (.bbappend files)
+3. Create a new folder for network configuration recipes, **recipes-network** will hold overlaying network files (.bbappend files)
 ```
 $ cd meta-customInfotainment/recipes-network
 ```